RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Acknowledgment

 \begin{IEEEbiography}[{ }]{Siddhant Gangapurwala} completed his Bachelor of Engineering (B.E.) in Electronics from the University of Mumbai in 2016.
-In 2017, he joined the Autonomous Intelligent Machines and Systems (AIMS) program as a doctoral candidate at the University of Oxford.
-The following year, Siddhant joined the Dynamic Robot Systems (DRS) group of the Oxford Robotics Insitute (ORI) to pursue his DPhil degree with focus on machine learning and optimal control based approaches for robotic locomotion over uneven terrain where he continues to work as a doctoral researcher. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mathieu Geisert} received his M. Eng. in Aerospace from Institut Supérieur de l’Aéronautique et de l’Espace SUPAERO (Toulouse, France) in 2013.
+In 2017, he joined the AIMS program as a doctoral candidate at the University of Oxford.
+The following year, Siddhant joined the Dynamic Robot Systems (DRS) group of the Oxford Robotics Insitute (ORI) to pursue his DPhil degree with focus on machine learning and optimal control based approaches for robotic locomotion over uneven terrain where he continues to work as a post-doctoral researcher on locomotion, manipulation and loco-manipulation. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mathieu Geisert} received his M. Eng. in Aerospace from Institut Supérieur de l’Aéronautique et de l’Espace SUPAERO (Toulouse, France) in 2013.
 He then joined the humanoid robotics team, GEPETTO, at LAAS-CNRS (Toulouse, France) where he worked for 5 years in different positions: as an intern, engineer, Ph.D. student and finally as a post doctoral researcher.
-Since 2018, He is a post doctoral researcher in the Dynamic Robot Systems (DRS) group of the Oxford Robotics Institute (ORI).
-His research focuses on Planning, Optimal Control and Machine Learning for legged robots.\end{IEEEbiography} \begin{IEEEbiography} [{ }]{Romeo Orsolino} completed his B.Sc. in mechanical engineering from the University of Genova in 2013 and his M.Sc. in robotics engineering at the \'{E}cole Centrale de Nantes in 2015.
-In the same year, he then joined the DLS team at IIT for a Ph.D. focusing on motion planning for legged locomotion in rough terrains.
-After successfully defending his Ph.D. thesis in February 2019, Romeo remained at the DLS lab as a post doctoral researcher until September 2019.
-Since October 2019, he is a post doctoral researcher working as part of DRS where he continues to pursue his research on multi-contact motion planning, optimal control, dynamics and perception. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Maurice Fallon} studied Electronic Engineering at University College Dublin.
+In 2018, he joined the DRS group as a post-doctoral researcher where his work focused on Planning, Optimal Control and Machine Learning for legged robots.
+In 2021, Mathieu joined Arrival, London, UK as a robotics research engineer.\end{IEEEbiography} \begin{IEEEbiography} [{ }]{Romeo Orsolino} completed his B.Sc. in mechanical engineering from the University of Genova in 2013 and his M.Sc. in robotics engineering at the \'{E}cole Centrale de Nantes in 2015.
+In the same year, he joined DLS at IIT for a Ph.D. focusing on motion planning for legged locomotion in rough terrains.
+In October 2019, he joined the DRS group as a post-doctoral researcher where he pursued his research on multi-contact motion planning, optimal control, dynamics and perception.
+In December 2020, Romeo joined Arrival Ltd. where continues to work on perceptive motion planning and control of dynamical systems. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Maurice Fallon} studied Electronic Engineering at University College Dublin.
 His Ph.D. research in the field of acoustic source tracking was carried out in the Engineering Department of the University of Cambridge.
+After his Ph.D. he moved to MIT as a post doctoral researcher and later research scientist in the Marine Robotics Group (2008-2012).
+From 2012-2015 he was the perception lead of MIT’s team in the DARPA Robotics Challenge.
+From 2015, he was a Lecturer at University of Edinburgh where he led research in collaboration with NASA’s humanoid robotics program.
+He moved to Oxford in April 2017 and took up the Royal Society University Research Fellowship in October 2017. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Ioannis Havoutis} is a Departmental Lecturer at the Oxford Robotics Institute.
+His research combines dynamic whole-body motion planning and control with machine learning, focusing on robots with arms and legs.
+He received his Ph.D.
+(2011) and M.Sc. with distinction (2007) from the University of Edinburgh, where he worked on machine learning for motion planning and control of articulated robots.
+He then joined the Dynamic Legged Systems Lab at the Advanced Robotics Department of IIT, where he led the Locomotion Group within the HyQ team.
+He was a postdoctoral researcher at the Robot Learning \& Interaction Group of the Idiap Research Institute, where he worked on learning complex skills from demonstration. \end{IEEEbiography} \enlargethispage{-15cm}